w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students what description, captions, transcripts, and sign language mean in the context of accessible media content.
 Assess how students define alternatives to multimedia content.
 * Practical &mdash; Give students pieces of multimedia content and ask them to define the user experiences for the alternatives of those pieces.
-Assess how students define placement, interactions, and methods to turn the alternatives on and off.
+Assess how students define placement, interactions, and methods to control the alternatives.

 {% include excol.html type="end" %}